Siem Reap and Angkor Wat

 Sunset Tuk-Tuk Ride to Angkor Wat

-After marriage and children, he realized he could not support his family and decided to start his own tuk-tuk business.
+After marriage and having children, he realized he could not support his family and decided to start his own tuk-tuk business.

 Terry was noticeably proud of his hometown and the ancient temples.
 He was very informative and protective, making a point of reminding people not to stand or touch the statues and walls.